-9.3.5 Railway sleepers
+10.3.5 Railway sleepers

-In addition to prescriptive requirements on the aggregate and the cement, the ASR-potential of concrete mixes for railway sleepers should be assessed by ASR-performance-tests.
-The test setup is described by the currently informative Deutsche-Bahn-standard DBS 918 143, Ch.
-G.
+In addition to prescriptive requirements on the aggregate and the cement, the ASR-potential of concrete mixes for railway sleepers should be assessed by ASRperformance-tests.
+The test setup is described by the currently informative Deutsche-Bahn-Standard DBS 918 143, Annex G.

-9.4 France
+10.4 France

-9.4.1 History of development of the test
+10.4.1 History of development of the test

 The concrete performance test at 60 °C and 100% RH was developed during the years 1989 to 1991 and was first referred to in the "Provisional Recommendations for the Prevention of Damage by the Alkali-Aggregate Reaction" released by LCPC (Central Laboratory for Roads and Bridges) in 1991 (in chapter 6 and Annex H).
-An article describing this performance test on a concrete composition was published by Bolotte at the ICAAR conference 1992 held in London in 1992 /1/.
+An article describing this performance test on a concrete composition was published by Bolotte at the ICAAR conference 1992 held in London in 1992/1/.

-This performance test was then included in the final "Recommendations for the Prevention of Damage by the Alkali-Aggregate Reaction" published by LCPC in 1994: in that document, the use of this test was detailed in Chapter 6 and the testing procedure was described in Annex G. At that time, the expansion threshold of 0.02% was fixed in the Recommendations for a test duration of 3 or 5 months, depending on the type of aggregate; this expansion value was decided upon after calibration on concrete mix designs used in existing structures damaged or not damaged by AAR in France.
+This performance test was then included in the final "Recommendations for the Prevention of Damage by the Alkali-Aggregate Reaction" published by LCPC in 1994: in that document, the use of this test was detailed in Chapter 6 and the testing procedure was described in Appendix G. At that time, the expansion threshold of 0.02% was fixed in the Recommendations for a test duration of 3 months or 5 months, depending on the type of aggregate; this expansion value was decided upon after calibration on concrete mix designs used in existing structures damaged or not damaged by AAR in France.

-Then, the performance procedure was standardized by AFNOR under the number NF P18-454 in December 2004 /2/.
-At the same time the thresholds and the duration of the test which were not at the same level of consensus were fixed in a provisional standard by
+Then, the performance procedure was standardized by AFNOR under the number NF P18-454 in December 2004/2/.
+At the same time the thresholds and the duration of the test which were not at the same level of consensus were fixed in a provisional standard by AFNOR under the number FD P18-456/3/; this document included also concrete compositions with mineral additions and for this type of concrete the duration of the test was set to 12 months with an expansion threshold of 0.03%.